-The BVI is a British Dependent Territory which became self-governing in 1967 and is a nember of the British Commonwealth.
+The BVI is a British Dependent Territory which became self-governing in 1967 and is a member of the British Commonwealth.
 Since introducing its International Business Company (IBC) legislation in 1984, the BVI offshore financial service sector has expanded rapidly.
-In 2004, the IBC Act was replaced by the Business Companies (BC) Act and further enhanced the jurisdiction’s populality.
+In 2004, the IBC Act was replaced by the Business Companies (BC) Act and further enhanced the jurisdiction’s population.

 Governing corporate legislation: The BVI Financial Service Commission is the governing authority in the British Virgin Islands and companies are regulated under the Business Companies Act 2004.
 The legal system is Common Law.

 The British Virgin Islands is the most popular offshore jurisdiction with favourable business regulations, a prosperous economy and stable political situation.
 It is known as a stable jurisdiction with a very good reputation.

 One IBC Limited provide Incorporation service in BVI with the type Business Company (BC).

 A BVI BC cannot trade within the British Virgin Islands or own real estate there.
 BCs cannot conduct the business of banking, insurance, fund or trust management, collective investment schemes, investment advice, or any other banking or insurance industry-related activity (without an appropriate license or government permission).
 Moreover, a BVI BC cannot offer its shares for sale to the public.